bseymour/bseymour.github.io/home.md

     btn_class: "btn--inverse"
   - image_path: codeparents1-th.jpg
     title: "code.parents()"
-    excerpt: "Code Parents is for people with little or no prior computing experience, who would like to be better prepared to encourage and support children in starting to explore coding."
+    excerpt: "Code Parents is for people with little or no prior computing experience, who would like to be better prepared to encourage and support children in starting to explore coding.
+Ben founded Code Parents, and is keen that it should develop into a community on contributors."
     url: "http://codeparents.org/"
     btn_label: "Read More"
     btn_class: "btn--inverse"